This startup is redesigning sex education for the Instagram era

 McPollom thinks that health class should be more than teaching a set curriculum.
 It should also teach kids social and emotional skills.

 “We give you the opportunity to practice and build skills and in particular to reflect.
-If you’re going to build skills you need the opportunity for practice, you need the opportunity for discussion,” says McPollom.
+If you’re going to build skills, you need the opportunity for practice, you need the opportunity for discussion,” says McPollom.
 “Simply having an opportunity to have discussion around these topics with teachers and students and understand their lived experience—that promotes empathy.”

 In a lesson about reproductive health, a girl named Eva goes through a familiar scenario: She hooked up with her boyfriend and weeks later didn’t get her period.
 As she explains to her friends over text, they didn’t have sex, but they were naked and he came on her.
 Could she be pregnant?
 The caper begins.
 The friends, like all friends, give bad advice, but they are always corrected by a well-read friend with all the right answers.
 This friend uses fictional Instagram accounts, WebMD links, and blog posts to give details on what is essentially reproductive health 101.
 They go into detail about physical anatomy with diagrams and explain functionally how male and female reproductive organs work.
 The lesson intersperses these text message chains with multiple choices quiz questions that reinforce the lesson and keep it lighthearted.
 One question reads, “What is the main purpose of the male reproductive system?”
 One of the answers cheekily states: “To make people worry about getting pregnant lol.”

-After these mini-lessons within the lesson, the friends get back to the big question at hand: Is Eva pregnant?
+After these mini lessons within the lesson, the friends get back to the big question at hand: Is Eva pregnant?
 First, she takes a pregnancy test and finds she’s not pregnant, but this doesn’t really answer all her questions.
 Why isn’t she getting her period?
 The answer is that not every woman, particularly adolescent girls, gets her period regularly.
 The lesson ultimately steers Eva to talk to her school nurse for more information.

 The lesson both provides kids with the rudimentary teachings of an ordinary health class and gives them a guidebook for how to navigate the world.
 In the end, the lesson positions the school nurse as an ally for students (a position supported by the National Association for School Nurses), which is probably not emphasized enough in education.
 However, the lesson also presumes that students are not being home schooled and that there is a school nurse to go to.